omoju/omoju.github.io/cv.md

 ### Talks

 Panelist  "Moral Machines: How philosophy can help AI decide right from wrong."
-Grace Hopper Celebration of Women in Computing, Texas, 2016 (Upcoming).
+Grace Hopper Celebration of Women in Computing, Texas, 2016 (Forthcoming).

 Keynote “15+ Years of Learning Computational Intelligence.”
 Annual OUSD Dinner with a Scientist, California, May 2016.